-1. “Cidade de Deus” (City of God)
+1. “Cidade de Deus” (“City of God”)

 If you click on another list of the best Portuguese-language movies and this one isn’t listed in the number one spot, turn back immediately.
 It’s not only a legend of Brazilian cinema, but it’s perhaps one of the best movies of all time—in any language.

 A tight-knit group of young boys start out in the favelas of Rio de Janeiro in the 1960s and create their own life stories based on this shared background.
 While some of the kids wind up growing into the culture of crime and violence, the protagonist, Buscapé, tries to escape—and expose—the madness with photography.

 Just keep in mind that this film is very intense, dark and violent, so it might be one to avoid for anyone averse to that sort of thing.
 If you embrace the darkness, prepare for a heart-pounding ride that’s equal parts thrilling and sentimental.
 You’ll never root as hard for any character as you will for Buscapé.

 When they’re not spitting strings of slang, the characters are relatively easy to understand overall, so it’s a good film for any learner at any level.
 You’ll mainly be exposed to the Carioca dialect of Portuguese, which is what’s spoken in Rio de Janeiro and the surrounding regions.

-3. “Central do Brasil” (Central Station)
+2. “Central do Brasil” (“Central Station”)

 Follow Dora’s story as she starts to shed some hard layers of bitterness while becoming entangled in the personal life of a young letter-writing client.

 A DJ and her close friend travel to one of Brazil’s premiere beaches to party hard during a major electronic music festival and, as you might imagine, they have some extremely memorable experiences along the way.

 Follow these girls as an intense week-long rave imprints itself on their lives for the long-term, and learn plenty of casual language and youthful Brazilian Portuguese expressions along the way.

-5. “O Homem do Futuro” (The Man from the Future)
+4. “O Homem do Futuro” (“The Man from the Future”)

 Looking for some campy, science fiction fun?
 This movie will give you everything you long for: a more-awkward-than-mad scientist, time travel, questionably scientific occurrences, particle accelerators, romance, nerdy jokes and an exploration of what it might be like to get one big do-over to change your life.

 This rom-com is guaranteed to make you smile with its special brand of silliness.
 Plus, it was shot beautifully (which is astounding considering that it was completed on a relatively low budget) around Rio de Janeiro and the characters are all quintessentially Brazilian in their language usage, accents, mannerisms, gestures and exclamations.

-6. “Astral City: A Spiritual Journey”
+5. “Astral City: A Spiritual Journey”

 This spiritual fantasy involves the passage of the ghostly protagonist from life to limbo and the hereafter, while resolving loose ends with loved ones along the way.
 Of course, it’s all imaginary, but it touches on some spiritualistic teachings of Xavier’s and other schools of thought.

 Regardless of your beliefs, this is a pretty fascinating film with lots of interesting imagery and sentimental discussions.

-7. “Era Uma Vez…” (Once Upon a Time in Rio)
+6. “Era Uma Vez…” (“Once Upon a Time in Rio”)

 Meet Dé, a poor boy from the Cantagalo favela of Rio de Janeiro, and Nina, a wealthy girl from a glitzy oceanside neighborhood.
-This is your classic, Shakespearean tale of star-crossed lovers, and—without spoiling any of the juicy surprises that this movie is loaded with—you’ll get a dose of childhood trauma, coming of age, young love, drama, forbidden rendezvous and tragedy.
+This is your classic, Shakespearean tale of star-crossed lovers and—without spoiling any of the juicy surprises that this movie is loaded with—you’ll get a dose of childhood trauma, coming of age, young love, drama, forbidden rendezvous and tragedy.

 However, there’s plenty of linguistic variety to enjoy here.
 Pay close attention to the way all of the different characters speak, starting with the language usage and accents of the two main lovebirds, and following through to the supporting characters you’ll meet in both Dé and Nina’s families and communities.

-10. “As Mil e Uma Noites” (Arabian Nights) Vol. I, II and III
+8. “As Mil e Uma Noites” (“Arabian Nights”) Vol. I, II and III

 In this three-part film, chapters from the original “Arabian Nights” have been taken and adapted to tell historically important Portuguese stories.

 Yes, this epic cinematic undertaking from Portugal lasts three long volumes, and it’s worth watching every dramatic minute.
-This is especially true if you’re interested in learning European Portuguese, and even more so if you’re seeking to expand your knowledge about the modern history of Portugal.
+This is especially true if you’re interested in learning European Portuguese and even more so if you’re seeking to expand your knowledge about the modern history of Portugal.